It’s probably not your problem to fix.

 It’s still the server’s fault, but…

-One issue might be if you saw a link in an email or webpage and rather than clicking on it, you copied and pasted the link in a web browser.
-If you accidentally didn’t select the entire link and left off a few important characters at the end, you might see this message.
+One scenario: you saw a link in an email or webpage, and rather than clicking on it, you copied and pasted the link in a web browser.
+If you accidentally didn’t select the entire link and left off a few important characters, you might see this message.

-Similarly, if you’re typing in a URL from a book or other place and don’t type it in exactly as it appears, you might see this message.
+Similarly, if you’re typing in a URL from a book or other source, and don’t type it in exactly, you might see this message.

-To be clear, the server should be able to handle whatever you did cleanly and report any errors in some relatively useful way.
-If the server doesn’t and you get an Internal Server Error message, then that’s still the server’s fault.
+To be clear, the server should be able to handle whatever you did cleanly and report errors in some useful way.
+If the server doesn’t, and you get an Internal Server Error message, it’s still the server’s fault.

 There are some straws to grasp at

-An internal server error happens when the server encounters a situation and it just doesn’t know how to handle it.
-An occasional source of these kinds of errors can be your browser.
+An internal server error happens when the server encounters a situation it doesn’t know how to handle.
+Occasionally, your browser can be the source of these kinds of errors.
 You can try these steps to see if they’ll help:

 - Clear the browser cache